Meet the Board & Staff

 Youth & Student Program Coordinator

 Kenneth Crebillo, is an educator, historian, community organizer, and serves currently as the Coordinator for the FBC Youth Program.
-He also serves as the National President of Kabataan Alliance.
+He also served as the National President of Kabataan Alliance from 2017 - 2024.

 Anthony Yamashiro (he/him/siya)